 At ARC we’re committed to creating a productive atmosphere for developmentally disabled adults in the Greater New York Area to grow their independence.
-While we have programs devoted to building functional development skills, such as our Pre-Vocational Services, but we interweave development opportunities within all of our programming.
+While we have programs devoted to building functional development skills, such as our Pre-Vocational Services, we interweave development opportunities within all of our programming.
 This blog is going to focus on three training activities offered at Day Habilitation, our most popular program, and tie them to ARC’s mission of Affirm, Respect, Connect.

 AFFIRM: DayHab Without Walls